gshanko125298/Pharmaceutical_Sales_Prediction/README.md

 ## EDA

-> All the Data Processing, EDA, statistical and sequential Analysis notebook file can be found in the notebooks folder.
+>  This steps are necessary both for feature selection and machine learning models.
+All the Data Processing, statistical and sequential Analysiwas sone in this steps  that can be used as a data anlysis, data  understanding  , data visualization by observing the relation between some the features with target features.
+> some the EDA as shown below
+> Univariate Analysis
+>
 ## Models using machine learning

 > All the models generated will be found here in the models folder.